Kitware/VTK/Documentation/release/dev/corrected-vtk-to-vtkm-arrays.md

   original VTK array is "deleted."
 This makes the code safer.
 * Unifies the implementation of the array conversion among number of components to avoid issues with surprise tuple sizes.
+* Revamped vtkmDataArray to support general array types.
+This makes it more efficient to pass data from VTK-m to VTK when unified memory is not available.